 As mentioned before, we often use an FPGA in combination with a CPU, thereby combining the strengths of both.
 We use the FPGA for the time-critical and solid parallelizable calculations and the CPU for the dynamic and random access behaviour.
 This combination has proven itself many times in previous projects.
 In such projects, we often use our own Miami SoM (System on Module) products that are based on AMD chips, including the 7 Series®, Zynq® and Zynq® UltraScale+™.

 We have experience in designing and developing FPGA designs in various fields: • Medical applications • Video processing • Industrial automation

 Each domain has its own focal points and challenges.
 In medical projects, for example, safety is top priority.
 In (live) video processing//editing, it is important to have the lowest possible latency while for industrial automation reliability is key.
 The most challenging FPGA designs contain a combination of these aspects.
 Something that we as TOPIC are very good at, too!

-As a Premium Member of the Xilinx Alliance Program we are always up-to-date about the latest developments and new techniques of the Xilinx FPGAs.
-In addition, we can count on good support from Xilinx and have access to information that has not yet been published, for example from new technologies and/or tools.
+As one of the few AMD Premier Adaptive Computing Partners in the world we are always up-to-date about the latest developments and new techniques of the AMD FPGAs.
+In addition, we can count on good support from AMD and have access to information that has not yet been published, for example from new technologies and/or tools.